Paramilitary punishment attacks in Northern Ireland: Politically motivated attacks

 Other victims are attacked for political reasons, such as part of feuds with other groups.
 For example, in 1998 the IRA attacked both Kevin McQuillan, a leader in the rival Irish Republican Socialist Party, and Michael Donnelly, chairman of Republican Sinn Féin in Derry.
 One reason for the resurgence of dissident republicans after the IRA's disbanding in 2005 was that previously, the organization had been conducting campaigns of social ostracism, intimidation, kidnapping, and assassination against dissident republicans.
 These attacks deter opponents of paramilitary groups from criticizing them.
 Other victims, such as Andrew Kearney and Andrew Peden, were attacked after quarreling with paramilitary members.

 Sexual offences

-Republican and loyalist paramilitaries targeted both gay men and accused child molesters.
+Republican and loyalist paramilitaries targeted accused child molesters.
 Loyalist paramilitaries also deal harshly with sexual crimes.
-One Presbyterian minister, David J. Templeton, was caught with homosexual pornography and died after a beating by the UVF in 1997.
 Republican paramilitaries shot a 79-year-old man in both arms and legs after mistaking him for an accused child molester.

+Gay men

+Republican and loyalist paramilitaries also targeted gay men One Presbyterian minister, David J. Templeton, was outed as gay and died after a beating by the UVF in 1997.